 - bring the censure motion to the attention of post-secondary student organizations, the Canadian Labour Congress, and other appropriate groups;

-- encourage academic disciplinary associations to refuse to carry advertisements for or hold events at censured institutions.
+- encourage academic professional associations to refuse to carry advertisements for or hold events at censured institutions.

 The General By-law of the Canadian Association of University Teachers defines the objectives of the Association to be “to promote the interests of academic staff, including but not limited to professors, professional librarians and researchers, to advance the standards of their professions, and to seek to improve the quality of post-secondary education in Canada.
 Crucial to those objectives are the protection of academic freedom and tenure, effective academic staff participation in governance, and respect for agreements negotiated with academic staff associations and for the negotiating process.